 We’ve already recommended getting a member of staff to take responsibility for thermostat controls at work.
 In addition, try introducing small everyday initiatives like tea runs (so that the kettle is boiled only once for multiple hot drinks) or asking employees to take a minute to check personal equipment is shut down at the end of the day.
 Permit and encourage staff to desk swap so that employees who don’t feel the chill as much are nearer windows and those who need to be toasty are closer to radiators.

 Actions like these are great for company morale as well as business energy savings because they will show that you are attentive to the individual needs of your employees – something that’s vital to creating a successful culture within your business.

 Saving your business energy over the winter months used to seem like an impossibility.
 But with a number of small steps, simple investments and the full support of your staff, it can be done.
-If you would like to read more, check out our next seven tips on how to reduce energy consumption in your business this winter.
+If you would like to read more, check out our next six tips on how to reduce energy consumption in your business this winter.